mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 The [`periodic`](https://github.com/staltz/xstream#periodic) xstream factory creates a stream emitting an incremental number every second and the [`map`](https://github.com/staltz/xstream#map) xstream operator create a new stream that turns the emitted numbers into positions and another new stream that turns the emitted positions into control commands.
 If you run the updated application, the robot should look left and right repeatedly.

-Let's work on detecting a face by adding more code in `main`:
+Let's now work on detecting a face by adding more code in `main`:

 ```js
 // ...